Abhishek-Majumdar/Abhishek-Majumdar/README.md

 **I currently work as a senior programmer analyst.**

-On this repository you will find experimentational projects around,
+On this repository you will find projects around,
-- Asynchronous programming
+- Data Structures & Algorithms
-- Data science
+- [POC] Asynchronous calculation
-- Computer vision
+- Infomation extraction
 - Machine Learning

 I am currently exploring **blockchain technology & algorithmic trading**; and would add these projects shortly.